Preventing problems with MongoDB Atlas and Cloud Manager! A summary of troubleshooting examples and preventative measures.

 • Host does not have the latest version

-• Backup troubles
+• Backup problems

 • Backup does not have the latest version